NeotokyoRevamp/neo/CONTRIBUTING.md

 ## Pull requests are welcome!

+We've moved to using GitHub Issues for issue tracking.
+Feel free to [take a look](https://github.com/NeotokyoRevamp/neo/issues) and assign yourself if you're interested in working on something, or report bugs/features not yet included.

-Come [join the Discord channel](https://steamcommunity.com/groups/ANPA/discussions/0/487876568238532577/) to discuss the project
+Also come [join the Discord channel](https://steamcommunity.com/groups/ANPA/discussions/0/487876568238532577/) to discuss the project with others
-(see the "nt_semantic_sequels" and other related channels under the channel group "Architects").
+(see the *"nt_semantic_sequels"* and other related channels under the channel group "Architects").

 ## Goal of the project
 The overall goal is to create a reimplementation of Neotokyo for Source 2013 MP engine, with the source code opened for viewing and editing (with certain limitations; see the Source SDK license for legalese).
 Original NT assets/IP are mounted as dependencies, and aren't part of the repository.
 It's like a mod of a mod.